trac-hacks/trac-github/README.md

 - If `client_secret` is anything else, trac-github will interpret it as a file name and use the contents of that file as client secret.

+By default the preferences will use the public email address of the authenticated GitHub user.
+If the public email address is not set, the field will be empty.
+If the email address is important for your Trac installation (for example for notifications), the request_email option can be set to always request access to all email addresses from GitHub.
+The primary address will be stored in the preferences on the first login.

+    [github]
+    request_email = true

+Note that the Trac mail address will only be initialized on the first login.
+Users can still change or remove the email address from their Trac account.

 ### Browser

 **`tracext.github.GitHubBrowser`** redirects changeset TracLinks to